Roasted Beet Peach and Burrata Salad with Basil Oil and Candied Pistachios

-This stunningly simple roasted beet, peach, and burrata salad garnished with homemade basil oil and candied pistachios is sure to impress!
+This stunningly simple roasted beet peach and burrata salad is garnished with basil oil and candied pistachios.

 Can I ask a big favor of you all?
 Go out and buy peaches.
 Like now, and then go home and make this beet, peach and burrata salad.

 This is the one summer recipe that you still have to make–and I don’t know how much longer good peaches will be available (maybe another week or two?), so you might need to move quickly.

 I mean, beets, peaches, burrata, candied pistachios, and basil oil.
 It does not get better than this.

 Also, I realize this is the third recipe that I’ve asked you to make that calls for basil oil (first, these shrimp skewers and then, this hash), but I love that stuff.
 It totally makes this salad.
 I could also survive on candied pistachios, but that is besides the point.